jdconley/argon2themax/README.md

     .then(function(options) {
         maxOpts = options;

-        // Each password should have a secure, unique, hash.
+        // Each password should have a secure, unique, salt.
 The argon2 module provides that. return argon2.generateSalt();

     }).then(function(salt) {